 A just transition according to the ILO means greening the economy by simultaneously addressing the environmental, social and economic dimensions of sustainable development in a way that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities and leaving no one behind.
 The objective of this brief is to highlight the important role of adaptation action for large multinational corporations that aim to achieve a just transition.
 Its focus is on how businesses can adapt to minimise climate change risks and impacts in a just and equitable manner.
 The brief outlines seven recommendations for businesses to advance a just transition for climate adaptation.
+The business brief is available in English and Spanish.

 2022 marks the 10-year anniversary of the Children’s Rights and Business Principles developed jointly by UNICEF, UN Global Compact and Save the Children in consultation with children, businesses, investors, governments, civil society, trade unions, national human rights institutions and United Nations entities.
 The joint report “Charting the Course: Embedding children’s rights in responsible business conduct” elaborates key achievements and main gaps that need to be addressed to accelerate impact for children through business action and policy decisions.
 The report lays the foundation for raising the bar towards making business fit for children.